UriKurae/PlatformerGame/README.md

  - Move the player with WASD.
  - Jump with Space.
  - Press Space while in the air to do a double jump.
- - Press numpad + or - to raise or lower the volume music.
+ - Press numpad + or - to raise or lower the music volume.
- - Press the escape key to quit the game.
+ - Press the Escape key to quit the game.

  ### Debug keys